Frequently Asked Questions

 How to Register to Vote?

-There are three ways you can register to vote:
+There are four ways you can register to vote:

-- By mail until the 3rd Wednesday before the election day
+- By mail until 20 days before election day

 For more information, see our Registration Page.